keanenlim123/assignment_1/README.md

 A login with a hierarchy system then the admin can access the database but the users who placed the orders cannot

 # Technologies Used
-JQuery
+Json
-    - The project uses JQuery to simplify DOM manipulation to store new orders in local storage.
+    - The project uses Json to simplify DOM manipulation to store new orders in local storage.

 # Testing
 Payment form: